Department of Justice is now the Department of Communities and Justice. Find out more >

 cost of the retaining wall as well as the fence and whether she needs to get approval

 from her Local Council to build the retaining wall.

 A retaining wall is a structure to support or hold back earth.
 A retaining wall is often found between properties where the ground is at different levels, and:

-Both you and your neighbour would usually equally share the cost of building, repairing or maintaining a retaining wall if the wall is necessary for the support and maintenance of a dividing fence between your properties.
+The cost of building, repairing or maintaining a retaining wall depends on whether the retaining wall is necessary for the support and maintenance of a dividing fence between your properties.

 You should get an independent report from a structural engineer.
 You should also get legal advice.

 If you have supporting evidence to prove that the wall is necessary for the support and maintenance of a dividing fence, you can negotiate with your neighbour and ask them to pay a contribution.
 You can try mediation at a Community Justice Centres (CJC), send a fencing notice and apply to the NSW Civil and Administrative Tribunal if you can’t reach an agreement.
 If the retaining wall does not support or maintain the dividing fence, you should get legal advice about your situation.